QuantumBFS/YaoCompiler.jl/docs/src/index.md

 ```@meta
-CurrentModule = YaoLang.Compiler
+CurrentModule = YaoCompiler.Compiler
 ```

 ## Introduction

-YaoLang is a **Julia compiler extension**.
+YaoCompiler is a **Julia compiler extension**.
 It compiles a subset of Julia programs to quantum device.
 As a language aims to solve the two language problem, we want to provide our solution to the two language problem in quantum programming.

-YaoLang extends the native Julia semantics via macros and interpret these extra semantics via custom interpreter based on Julia's own interpreter during Julia's own type inference stage then runs our own specific optimization passes after Julia compiler optimizes the classical parts.
+YaoCompiler extends the native Julia semantics via macros and interpret these extra semantics via custom interpreter based on Julia's own interpreter during Julia's own type inference stage then runs our own specific optimization passes after Julia compiler optimizes the classical parts.

-The YaoLang project aims to:
+The YaoCompiler project aims to:

 1. compiles native Julia program to quantum devices and quantum device simulators
 2. provide an infrastructure for quantum compilation related research.